Megislava/Alaskan-Obsidian/CyberSec/Theory/Programming Languages/C/Intro.md

 - `auto`
 	- defining that the following has local lifetime
 	- `auto int au;`
-	- not used often
+	- not often used
+	- no implicit initialization
+	- stored in `zasobnik`
 	- has different meaning from c++11
-		- variable which type is derived from typr inference
+		-variable, which type is derived from typr inference
 - `break`
 	- quits running other commands - `while`, `do while`, `for`, `switch`
 - `case`